rewong03/xtract-container-service/README.md

 ```
 pip install -r requirements.txt
 ```

-### Setup
+### Setting up AWS
 First, configure your AWS CLI:
 ```
 aws configure
 ```
-Next, create a file named database.ini and store your AWS RDS info:
+Next, create a PostgreSQL database in AWS RDS and store the following in a file named `database.ini:`
 ```
 [postgresql]
 host=YOUR_HOST_ADRESS